cal-itp/benefits/docs/enrollment-pathways/older-adults.md

 ## Demonstration

-Here's a GIF showing what the flow looks like, having seniors confirm eligibility via Login.gov and enroll via LittlePay:
+Here's a GIF showing what the flow looks like, having older adults confirm eligibility via Login.gov and enroll via LittlePay:

 ![Demonstration of the sign-up process for a senior confirming eligibility via Login.gov and enrolling via Littlepay](img/senior-success.gif){ width="350" }